Looking for an in-depth SEO tutorial that explains in simple terms what it takes to rank on Google?

 So here it goes 9 steps to have a perfectly optimized article (in this case the focus keyword was “niche website examples”):

-- The headline should start with the focus keyword (headline should be under 70 characters).
+1. The headline should start with the focus keyword (headline should be under 70 characters).
+You can check all website headlines using the Website SEO Checker by Sitechecker tool.

 - Sprinkle them in the post.
 The words can be found at the end of each Google search.